Supporting safer treatment

 Our insights show that sometimes when things go wrong in a hospital environment, suitable adverse event reviews are not completed, recommendations are not implemented, and lessons learned are not shared.

-We’re working with five healthcare facilities on an approach that will improve the capacity and capability of the health sector to conduct and act upon adverse event reviews.
+We worked with the sector on an approach that will improve the capacity and capability of the health sector to conduct and act upon adverse event reviews.
 This includes clinical human factors expertise.

 Matt Gunter’s story